-Doctor fees
+Doctor Fees

 Outside of public hospitals, most medical services are provided in a free market.
-In Australia, doctors are free to decide how much they charge for their services.
+In Australia, doctors, like other highly trained professionals, are free to decide how much they charge for their services.
 The fee charged includes the value they place on their own professional skills, and their expertise to determine what they believe is fair and reasonable for the services they provide to each patient.
-A doctor's fee also needs to consider the costs of running a practice, including insurance, wages, rents, and equipment costs.
+A doctor's fee also needs to take into account the costs of running a practice, including insurance, wages, rents, and equipment costs.